 Our History

 In January 2016, Northern Lights Aid was established as an official NGO.
-The organization was initially created to provide emergency aid to first arrivals on the island.
+The organisation was initially created to provide emergency aid to first arrivals on the island.
 The team provided clothing, food, water, shelter, and alerted medical groups, as well as the Hellenic Coast Guard, in the event of emergencies on land or at sea.

-When residents from unofficial refugee camps in Greece began to be transferred to government-run facilities in the summer of 2016, NLA was granted official approval by the Ministry of Migration Policy to operate within the Kavala Perigiali camp.
-In 2017 our operations moved outside the camp.
-The new premises enabled our projects to expand and our services became available to local low-income families as well.
-Our current activities are focused on providing long-term material, educational and community-oriented projects to support the residents of the Kavala camp.
+When residents from unofficial refugee camps in Greece began to be transferred to government-run facilities in the summer of 2016, NLA was granted official approval by the Ministry of Migration Policy to operate within the Kavala Perigiali Camp.
+In 2017, our operations moved outside the camp.
+The new premises enabled our projects to expand and our services to local vulnerable families as well.

 Our Values